min2ha/ukwa-site/content/target/59548/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Theresa May says 'good progress' made on Brexit

 Mrs May appeared in Prime Minister's Questions on December 6th 2017 after a phone call with DUP leader Arlene Foster, who had refused to support draft plans for the border.
 Theresa May insisted "very good progress" was being made in Brexit negotiations - as the DUP said there was "more work to be done".